 The tool is now live and ready for people to use.
 We’ve already heard glowing reports from people about how it has helped them to improve their productivity skills – as well as feature requests for the next version.

-I’m proud that the final version is free to all, with a pay-what-you-want model.
+I’m proud that the final version is freely available to monastics.
 One of my requirements for the project, from the start, was that whatever we created would be free to all monastics in our tradition in perpetuity.
 I wanted to train our residents – wise, loving people – with the skills of power that productivity affords, at scale.

 So it was a big day for me, a dream come true, to share the Digital Productivity Coach with a number of residents at the Monastic Academy: